| 2003 |

 | 2021 |

-MARK4 promotes phosphorylation of MAP4 in cardiomyocytes, facilitating access of vasohibin-2 (VASH2) to microtubules for α-tubulin detyrosination; MARK4 deficiency substantially limits reduction in left ventricular ejection fraction after acute myocardial infarction without affecting infarct size |
+MARK4 regulates cardiomyocyte contractility by phosphorylating MAP4, which facilitates access of vasohibin-2 (VASH2) tubulin carboxypeptidase to microtubules for α-tubulin detyrosination; MARK4 deficiency substantially limits reduction of left ventricular ejection fraction after acute myocardial infarction in mice without affecting infarct size. |

 Nature |